Convex optimization for the planted k-disjoint-clique problem: The Maximum Node -disjoint-clique Problem

-If for some $\theta>0$ we are able to show that \eref{eqn: y, z defn 2} is nonsingular (which we shall establish in Section~\ref{sec: adversarial case} and again in Section~\ref{sec: random case}) then this particular $(\y^{q,s},\z^{q,s})$ satisfying \eref{eqn row sum} and \eref{eqn ey ez} will also be a solution to \eref{eqn: y, z defn 2} for nonzero $\theta$ since the additional term $\theta(\e^T\y^{q,s}-\e^T\z^{p,q})$ is zero.
+because the number of edges entering $C_q$ from $C_s$ is equal to the number of edges entering $C_s$ from $C_q$.
+Therefore, if for some $\theta>0$ we are able to show that \eref{eqn: y, z defn 2} is nonsingular (which we shall establish in Section~\ref{sec: adversarial case} and again in Section~\ref{sec: random case}) then this particular $(\y^{q,s},\z^{q,s})$ satisfying \eref{eqn: y, z defn 2} will also be a solution to \eref{eqn row sum} since the additional term $\theta(\e^T\y^{q,s}-\e^T\z^{q,s})$ is zero.

 For the remainder of this section, in order to formulate definitions for the remaining multipliers, assume that $\theta>0$ and that \eref{eqn: y, z defn 2} is nonsingular.
 Furthermore, assume that $D_{ii} > 0$ for all $i \in C_q$ and $F_{ii} > 0$ for all $i\in C_s$.
 Let